gopherguides/hype/README.md

 Hype is a content generation tool that use traditional Markdown syntax, and allows it to be extended for almost any use to create dynamic, rich, automated output that is easily maintainable and reusable.

-Hype follows the same principals that we use for coding;
+Hype follows the same principals that we use for coding:

 * packages (keep relevant content in small, reusable packages, with all links relative to the package)